Monopoly money: Format

-The modern Monopoly game has its Monopoly money denominated in $1, $5, $10, $20, $50, $100, $500, and (in some editions) $1,000, with all but the last two paralleling the denominations in circulation in the United States.
-(The U.S. $500 bill and U.S. $1000 bill were withdrawn in 1969).
+The modern Monopoly game has its Monopoly money denominated in 1, 5, 10, 20, 50, 100, 500, and (in some editions) 1,000, with all but the last two paralleling the denominations in circulation in the United States.
+(The US$500 bill and US$1,000 bill were withdrawn in 1969).
 Monopoly does not include a two-dollar bill; however, Monopoly Junior did include the two in addition to three and four denominations (which do not exist in U.S. currency) for many years.
 (Monopoly Junior later simplified its system to include only one-dollar bills.)

-Fans have designed unofficial $1,000 Monopoly bills for longer games and made them available online.
+Fans have designed unofficial 1,000 Monopoly bills for longer games and made them available online.

-Special editions and spinoffs (e.g. Monopoly Deal) may use larger denominations.
+Special editions and spinoffs (e.g., Monopoly Deal) may use larger denominations.